 The Goring Gap between the Chilterns and the North Wessex Downs is acknowledged to be one of the most beautiful stretches of the River Thames.
 For visitors, all eyes are on the river, where the Berkshire village of Streatley meets the larger village of Goring, over on the South Oxfordshire side.
+It is an area renowned for is wide array of wildlife, with its tapestry of woodland, riverside pathways, rolling hills and fields of wildflowers.
 This is a spot for lingering to drink in the scenery, with the Swan at Streatley handily placed for the purpose right beside the water.
 Come in July for the regatta organized by the Goring Gap Boat Club, when 600 rowers compete in races that are just a part of the fun.
-Click here for the on-line visitors guide and video.

 What to see in Goring & Streatley